 The treatment strategies include application of state of the art medications for treatment of Parkinson’s disease and other movement disorders.
 The program also includes use of botulinum toxins for treatment of a variety of movement disorders.
 Within the Yale Movement Disorders Division is the Deep Brain Stimulation (DBS) Clinic, which provides patient screening before DBS surgery for refractory symptoms of Parkinson’s disease, essential tremor and dystonias.
 In this clinic, the movement disorder specialists work closely with the stereotactic neurosurgeons at Yale in preparation for DBS surgery and conduct DBS device programming and adjustments after surgery.
 The recently established Restless Leg Foundation Certified Quality Care CenterStatus for Excellence provides multi-disciplinary care for patients with this disorder.

 We have several ongoing clinical research studies, and all patients have the option to participate in one or more clinical trials.
-We are also an active teaching clinic, providing ongoing education in the area of Parkinson’s disease and other movement disorders to medical students, neurology and medical residents, and visiting physicians.
+We are also an active teaching clinic, providing ongoing education in the area of Parkinson’s disease and other movement disorders to medical students, neurology and medical residents, and visiting faculty.
 We also have a fellowship program and train fellows in all aspects of movement disorders.

 The high prevalence of movement disorders throughout the world means that a large number of people are afflicted with diseases that are characterized by involuntary movements (e.g., essential tremor, Parkinson’s disease, tics, dystonia).
 Clinical research in the Division of Movement Disorders takes on a number of forms, including research on the clinical features, epidemiology, genetics, neuro-imaging characteristics, and patho-mechanisms of these disorders.
 All of the clinical research in the division involves the participation of patients who have involuntary movements.
 The bulk of current clinical research relates to the diseases essential tremor, Parkinson’s disease/Parkinsonism and dystonia, although a number of new programs are in the planning phase and are preliminarily underway.
 The research program on tremor disorders, in particular, is multi-faceted and cross-disciplinary and involves a broad range of inter-related projects and programs.
 Led by the Chief of the Division, Dr. Elan D. Louis, it is the foremost program on tremor research in the country.
 Clinical studies in the division also extend to the area of experimental therapeutics, where a number of treatment trials are currently underway.
 Our research is organized by faculty member.